Simplifying configuration management with Configuration as Code

 With the surging speed of development and deployments, tracking the release pipeline and changes made is becoming difficult.
 Configuration is no exception to this.
 Configuration management was never a luxury but has become a necessity now with all the rapid changes.
 Everyone has a defined process to test every change in environments before finally moving toward production.
 In this scenario, establishing and maintaining consistency of performance, functional & physical attributes, and operational information is vital.
 This is where Configuration as Code has a significant role to play.
 Backed by the version control system, it assists with the formal migration of configuration between several environments.
-So, to make a choice, when you have an enormous amount of configuration files, Configuration as Code (CaC) can be one of the best practical choices.
+So, to make a choice when you have an enormous amount of configuration files, Configuration as Code (CaC) can be one of the best practical choices.

 Configuration is anything that can be tweaked to change application behavior.
 Configuration does not affect the overall application behavior, but it empowers an application for better performance, extendibility, launching its replica service, and selecting several available options.
-From this, CaC may sound to you as a config file that is written once and is ready-made to use everywhere.
+From this, CaC may sound to you like a config file that is written once and is ready-made to use everywhere.
 However, it is not that simple.
-The best Configuration as Code can have its source control repo, a build & deploy process like code & code pipeline configuration, and has test environments for the deployment cycles.
+The best Configuration as Code can have its source control repo, a build & deploy process like code & code pipeline configuration, and test environments for the deployment cycles.

 What is Configuration as Code?

 Configuration as Code works on a simple principle - "treating configuration just like code."
 For people who handle configuration "out of band," it is crucial to check the configuration into version control.
 Simply put, it is a configuration that can be migrated from one environment to another.
-The only condition is the version control.
+The only condition is version control.
 While setting up configuration files into code, teams need to figure out ways to store them in your version control system.
 Let's see them one by one.

 How to store configuration in a version control system?